Registration for Summer 2025 courses will open on the first Monday of February.

 Sayilgan, Mehmet |

-N/A | Summer College Online | Click to read more about THEO-1000-130 |
+N/A | Summer College 3 | Click to read more about THEO-1000-130 |

 The Problem of God introduces students to the study of religion and theology, broadly understood.
 Our aim in the course is not only to introduce students to different religious traditions and perspectives, but, as the title of the course suggests, to encourage critical reflection on some of the most challenging questions relating to religious commitment.
 In other words, the goal of the course is not only to help students learn about religious traditions, but to reflect critically on what it means to be a religious person, what it means to study religion and theology, and what the significance of religious belief is.
 It is one of two courses (along with IBL) that fulfill the first Theology course requirement at Georgetown, and the importance of promoting critical reflection on religious belief through this requirement has taken on new meaning in a post-9/11 world, in which religious literacy and understanding are more important than they have ever been.
 Mirroring the diversity of our faculty, the course is taught in a diverse number of ways, including a variety of different primary texts and focusing on a variety of significant questions relating to religion and theology.
 Georgetown graduates consistently report that The Problem of God was one of the most important courses that they took during their time at Georgetown.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||